Taha493/doc-translator/README.md

 ### Language Options

 - `--lang-in`, `-li`: Source language code (default: en)
-- `--lang-out`, `-lo`: Target language code (default: zh)
+- `--lang-out`, `-lo`: Target language code (default: ar for Arabic)

 > [!TIP]
-> Currently, this project mainly focuses on English-to-Chinese translation, and other scenarios have not been tested yet.
+> This project now defaults to English-to-Arabic translation using the MarianMT model.
+Other language pairs can be used by specifying the appropriate language codes and models.
 >
 > (2025.3.1 update): Basic English target language support has been added, primarily to minimize line breaks within words([0-9A-Za-z]+).
 >